 Kanazawa's paintings are studies of memory and place.
 Her work mainly is abstraction, because she feels that most memories are simply recordings of colors, textures, or sounds. she develops them, adding and subtracting paint, scraping, taking away, and playing with color and texture.
 It is through this process that the work begins to develop and feel fully realized.
 Kanazawa works intuitively and lets the act of painting guide her through each step.
 It is through this process that she is able to convey a sense of depth in her work.
 Her goal is for the painting to take on it's own voice and, in essence, to become another place other than the initial trace of memory.

 Recent paintings are documentations of travel, particularly of time spent in Japan and the influence of Japanese life.
 Kanazawa seeks to record feelings and emotions, as well as essential moments of being and existence in a culture infused by the idea of “Zen” and meditation, as well as the fast-paced atmosphere of daily work life embedded in the culture.

 Kanazawa was born in Pittsburgh PA in 1984.
 She received her BFA in 2007 and her MA in Art Education in 2011 from Edinboro University.
 Recent exhibitions took place at Glass Growers Gallery in Erie PA, Crary Art Gallery in Warren PA, and the Wellsville Creative Arts Center in Wellsville NY.
 She currently lives in Edinboro Pennsylvania.

-View Heather Kanazawa's BoxHeart Exhibit, Remnants of Life, in 2 & 3D space.
+View images from Heather Kanazawa's 2020 BoxHeart Exhibit, Remnants of Life.